 The Morningstar Option

-After a few years later, Rachel Begai, a young teenage girl whose life becomes intertwined with Lucifer when Yahweh sends Amenadiel of the Seraphim to make a bargain with the Morningstar.
-The deal is that Lucifer must slay some Old Gods, from eons past as they are wreaking havoc and in return he will be granted a gift.
+After a few years, the life of the young teenage Rachel Begai becomes intertwined with Lucifer when Yahweh sends Amenadiel of the Seraphim to make a bargain with the Morningstar.
+The deal is that Lucifer must slay some Old Gods, from eons past, as they are wreaking havoc and in return he will be granted a gift.
 So, Lucifer goes on a journey, interacting with different individuals from Briadach and the Lilim, to Pharamond, and of course Rachel.
 It is learned that he needs Rachel's help to go down to the place where the Old Gods can be found and so he lures her along under the impression she can save her brother.
 Unfortunately, as it turns out, she cannot save her brother because that is not what she really wants most deep down, though Lucifer's goal is completed, and so from it all he gains a Letter of Passage from Yahweh and a grudge from Rachel that lasts until they next meet many years later.

-Now in Hamburg, Germany; Lucifer wanted to use the Letter of Passage to build a new Creation outside of God's creation.
+Now in Hamburg, Germany, Lucifer wanted to use the Letter of Passage to build a new Creation outside of God's Creation.
 He ordered the angel Meleos to give him a reading from the Basanos to determine the validity of the Letter by asking for a "six card spread".
-Meleos stalled, and rather than give in to Lucifer's demands he tried to destroy the Basanos, but underestimated their power, and was defeated, thus the Basanos were set free.
+Meleos stalled, and rather than give in to Lucifer's demands he tried to destroy the Basanos, but underestimated their power.
+He was defeated, and thus the Basanos were set free.
 Lucifer tracked down the Basanos at a night club and forced them to give him a reading.
 Then, he used the Letter to open a doorway to new Creation inside Lux, and then wrote one of God's names on the door, ensuring that if the door was ever closed, God's own Creation would be destroyed.

 Needing his wings back, Lucifer visited Izanami's Hell.
 Powerless, he entered the house of windowless rooms, outsmarted the various Gods and Goddesses, and got his wings back.

-Amenadiel took the armies of heaven under his command and attacked Lucifer, to close down the gate to the void.
-But Lucifer rescued his brother Michael from Sandalphon.
-No angel dared to attack Lucifer while he carried Michael's body, and Lucifer had promised Michael, that he would kill him, which was the only way to heal Michael, because it would allow him to resurrect himself without all the scars Sandalphon gave him.
+Amenadiel took the armies of heaven under his command and attacked Lucifer, intent on closing down the gate to the void- but Lucifer rescued his brother Michael from Sandalphon.
+No angel dared to attack Lucifer while he carried Michael's body.
+Lucifer had promised Michael that he would kill him, as it was the only way to heal Michael, because it would allow him to resurrect himself without all the scars Sandalphon gave him.
 Amenadiel had two choices, let Lucifer kill Michael in creation and destroy everything, or let Lucifer keep the gate and kill Michael in the void.

 Lucifer took Michael into the void and killed him and used the power released to create a new Multiverse.
 He then invited anyone who wanted from God's cosmos to live in his cosmos.